tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 - [**BDQ Tests: Concepts and Use**](../../guide/bdqtest/index.md) - Defines how each Test is modelled using standard vocabulary terms and how it should behave under various conditions.
 - [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
 - [**BDQ User's Guide**](../users/index.md) - For anyone interested in how to use the BDQ Tests in practice.
-- [**BDQ Supplemental Information**](../../supplement/index.md) - This supplementary information may be relevant for curators, aggregators, data publishers, data analysts, programmers/developers and other practitioners who wish to understand, evaluate and/or improve the quality of biodiversity data within their domain.
-This document provides some key developmental issues in the building of the BDQ standard that are not covered in other documents within the standard.
-This document may also be useful to those seeking to evaluate their current Tests or generate additional Tests for their domain.
+- [**BDQ Supplemental Information**](../../supplement/index.md) - Background and developmental notes for practitioners who evaluate and improve the quality of biodiversity data.
+Includes material not covered elsewhere in the BDQ standard.
 - [**Current Single Record Tests**](../../../dist/bdqtest_singlerecord_tests_current.csv) - Convenient list of BDQ `Single Record` Tests.
 - [**Current Multi Record Tests**](../../../dist/bdqtest_multirecord_tests_current.csv) - Convenient list of BDQ `Multi Record` Tests.
 - [**Tutorial: From Use Case to Test**](../../tutorial/index.md) - Worked out examples of defining new `Use Cases` and new Tests.